xitrum-framework/xitrum/doc/intro.rst

   More powerful than Scalatra but less complex than Lift.
   You can easily define URL routings (Scalatra style) and POSTbacks (Lift style).
 * Asynchronous, in the spirit of Netty.
-* Type-safe, in the spirit of Scala.
+* Typesafe, in the spirit of Scala.
 * Stateless, by default session is stored in cookie.

 ::